rossumai/university/docs/learn/master-data-hub/configuration-examples.md

     // …
     {
       "$sort": {
-        "__score": -1 // it is important to sort the results correctly after using $group }
+        "__searchScore": -1 // it is important to sort the results correctly after using $group }
     }
   ]